 Home Blood Sugar Test

 Some types of glucose meters can store hundreds of glucose readings.
-This allows you to review collected glucose readings over time and to predict glucose levels at certain times of the day.
+This allows you to review your glucose readings over time and to predict glucose levels at certain times of the day.
 It also allows you to quickly spot any major changes in your glucose levels.
-Some of these systems also allow information to be saved to a computer so that it can be turned into a graph or another easily analyzed form.
+Some meters can save the information to your computer.
+This lets you see your glucose readings on a graph or in other ways that make it easier to keep track of changes.
+And some meters can share your results with your doctor through a smartphone app.

-Some newer models of home glucose meters can communicate with insulin pumps.
-Insulin pumps are machines that deliver insulin through the day.
+Some home glucose meters can communicate with or be connected to insulin pumps.
+An insulin pump is a tiny computer you wear that delivers insulin into your body.
 The meter helps to decide how much insulin you need to keep your blood sugar level in your target range.

 Why It Is Done